Duke of Leinster: Country seats

-The family was originally based in Maynooth Castle in Maynooth in County Kildare.
-In later centuries the family owned estates in County Waterford with their country residence being a Georgian house called Carton House which had replaced the castle in County Kildare.
+Estates

+In the 1883 edition of John Bateman's The Great Landowners of Great Britain and Ireland, Charles FitzGerald, 4th Duke of Leinster's estates were recorded as spanning 73,100 acres across Ireland, including 71,977 acres in County Kildare and 1,123 acres in County Meath, which produced a combined annual income of £55,877.

+Dublin residences

 In Dublin, the Earl built a large townhouse residence on the southside of Dublin called Kildare House.
 When the Earl was awarded a dukedom and became Duke of Leinster, the house was renamed Leinster House.
 One of its occupants was Lord Edward FitzGerald, who became an icon for Irish nationalism through his involvement with the Irish Rebellion of 1798, which ultimately cost him his life.

 Leinster House was sold by the Leinsters in 1815.
 After nearly a century as the headquarters of the Royal Dublin Society, which held its famed Spring Show and Horse Show in its grounds, Oireachtas Éireann, the two chamber parliament of the new Irish Free State, rented Leinster House in 1922 to be its temporary parliament house.
 In 1924 it bought the building for parliamentary use.
 It has remained the parliament house of the Irish state.